marian-margeta/gait-recognition/readme.md

 # Restore pre-trained model
 net_pose.restore('path/to/pose_checkpoint.ckpt')

-# input_images should contains RGB images (299 x 299) to be processed.
+# input_images should contain RGB images (299 x 299) to be processed.
 # The images in batch should be stacked along the first dimension, so the shape of input_images
 # has to be (BATCH, 299, 299, 3)
 coords_y, coords_x, probabilities = net_pose.joint_positions(input_images)